Including Works in Progress

 MANUSCRIPTS IN PROGRESS

-Infiltration and Excess: Experimental Art as Public Life in a Late East Germany, single-authored book-length manuscript, Under contract with the MIT Press, anticipated Spring 2022.
+Parallel Public Experimental Art in Late East Germany, single-authored book-length manuscript, Under contract with the MIT Press, anticipated Spring 2022.
 For more information on this text, please visit the Book Project page linked here.

 REFEREED JOURNAL ARTICLES

 "Being the Woman They Wanted Her to Be: Cornelia Schleime Performs Her Stasi File," Third Text 169, vol. 35, no. 2 (March 2021).